Ashgen12/n8n_workflows/A Multi-Modal Telegram Support Bot with Gemini-2.5 flash and Supabase RAG/readme.md

 ### 🧠 RAG via Supabase

-Uploaded documents are vectorized using OpenAI Embeddings.
+Uploaded documents are vectorized using Gemini Embeddings.
 Embeddings are stored in Supabase with metadata.
 On new questions, the chatbot:
 - Extracts question intent
 - Queries Supabase for semantically similar chunks
-- Injects them into the prompt for OpenAI
+- Injects them into the prompt for Gemini
-- OpenAI generates a grounded response based on actual document content
+- Gemini generates a grounded response based on actual document content

 5. Response is sent to the Telegram user with content awareness.